YisongZou/Flask-Salary-Predictor-with-Random-Forest-Algorithm/README.md

 ## Set up Google Cloud Project:
-Step 1: Create new gcp project:
+Step 1: Create new GCP project

-Step 2: Check to see if your console is pointing to the correct project:
+Step 2: Check to see if the console is pointing to the correct project
 ```python
 gcloud projects describe $GOOGLE_CLOUD_PROJECT
 ```

-Step 3: Set working project if not correct:
+Step 3: Set working project if not correct
 ```python
 gcloud config set project $GOOGLE_CLOUD_PROJECT
 ```

-Step 4: Follow steps 1-4 under "Running the Web Application locally" to set up github repo and test Flask application:
+Step 4: Follow Step 1-4 to set up github repo and test Flask application

-Step 5: In the root project of the folder, replace PROJECT-ID below with your GCP project-id, and build the google cloud containerized flask application:
+Step 5: In the root project of the folder, replace PROJECT-ID below with the correct GCP project-id, and build the google cloud containerized flask application
 ```python
 gcloud builds submit --tag gcr.io/<PROJECT-ID>/app
 ```

-Step 6: In the root folder of the project, replace PROJECT-ID below with your GCP project-id, and run the flask application:
+Step 6: In the root folder of the project, replace PROJECT-ID below with the correct GCP project-id, and run the flask application
 ```python
 gcloud run deploy --image gcr.io/<PROJECT-ID>/app --platform managed
 ```

-Step 7: Paste the URL link provided on the console, in your preferred browser to run the application
+Step 7: Paste the URL link provided on the console, in a preferred browser to run the application

-## Set up Continuous Integration/Continuous Deployment (CI/CD):
+## Set up Continuous Integration/Continuous Deployment (CI/CD)

 Step 1: Navigate to Github Actions and create a new workflow.
-Add a main.yaml file with the below specifications:
+Add a `main.yaml` file with the below specifications
 ```python
 name: Flask Salary Predictor